AdobeDocs/analytics.en/help/admin/admin/c-data-governance/data-labeling/gdpr-labeling-example.md

 ## Sample Access request {#access}

-If I submit an access request, the summary file contains the values indicated in the table below.
+If you submit an access request, the summary file contains the values indicated in the table below.
 A request may return only a device file, only a person file or one of each.
-Two summary files are only returned if a person ID is used and expandIds is true.
+Two summary files are returned only if a person ID is used and `expandIds` is true.

 <table>
   <tr>
     <th colspan="2" style="text-align:center">API Values</th>
-    <th rowspan="2">Returned<br>File Type</th>
+    <th rowspan="2">Summary<br/>file type<br/>returned</th>
     <th colspan="5" style="text-align:center">Data in Summary Access File</th>
   </tr>
   <tr>